austintoddj/texastwisters/src/data/programs/birthday.md

 featured: false
 hero:
   headline: Texas Twisters Birthday Parties
-  text: We want to help give you and your child the best birthday ever!
-They'll enjoy a variety of supervised open gym time, games, an obstacle course, and more.
+  text: We want to help give you and your child the best birthday!
+With the gym to themselves, they'll enjoy supervised open gym time, organized games, obstacle courses, and more.
 Don't wait, grab your spot today!
   action:
-    label: Enroll today
+    label: Reserve your spot
     href: '#'
     icon: true
   image:
     src: '/images/stock/unsplash/gym-15.jpg'
 infoSection:
-  headline: The ideal kids birthday party venue for any age
+  headline: The ideal birthday party venue for any age
   text: A Texas Twisters party takes the stress out birthday planning.
-Our coaches take care of all the details and make sure your child and all their friends have an amazing time.
+Our coaches take care of all the details, and make sure your child and all their friends have an amazing time.
-  ages: 4 - 5 years old
+  ages: All ages!
-  dates: Jan.
-13 - Jun.
-31
+  dates: Weekends
-  schedule: M-F from 8AM - 5 PM
+  schedule: 60 minutes of gymnastics + time for cake and gifts
-  classSize: Student to teacher ratio of 10:1
+  classSize: Up to 40 participants
 descriptionSection:
   text: >
     ## Our unique approach to education